 Printed copies are available from Warwickshire Wildlife Trust.

-On 1 December 2021, we held a seminar about the project at the University of Warwick.
-A recording of the session will be made available soon.
+On 1 December 2021, we held a seminar about the project at the University of Warwick to launch the booklet and reflect on the project's process.

 Image description: the entrance gates to the nature reserve on the former colliery site.
 The gates are tall and made of black metal, depicting a wheel-shape pattern and topped with the nature reserve's name, 'Claybrookes Marsh', named after two miners who died when a section of the colliery collapsed on them.